wrf/genomeGTFtools/README.md

   `blast2gff.py -b prots_vs_genome.tab > prots_vs_genome.gff3`

 ## blast2genomegff
 As above for the domains in `pfam2gff.py`, entire blast hits to transcripts or proteins can be printed as GFF using the `blast2genomegff.py` script, where the blast hits will be shown spanning multiple exons as a single feature.
 This might help to identify erroneously fused genes.
 Using transcripts from a *de novo* transcriptome [Trinity](http://trinityrnaseq.github.io/), or genome guided [StringTie](http://ccb.jhu.edu/software/stringtie/), convert blastx protein matches into genomic coordinates.

-1) Blastx the transcriptome against a protein set, such as [Swissprot](https://www.uniprot.org/downloads), or perhaps gene models of a related organism.

-  `blastx -query transcripts.fasta -db uniprot_sprot.fasta -num_threads 16 -outfmt 6 -max_target_seqs 5 > transcripts_sprot.tab`

-2) Convert to genomic coordinates, so individual protein hits can be seen spanning exons.
-Transcripts from StringTie can be used directly.
 For Trinity transcripts, the coordinates on the genome need to be determined by mapping the transcripts to the genome.
 This can be done with [GMAP](http://research-pub.gene.com/gmap/).
+Generically, this would be run as:

+  `blastx -query transcripts.fasta -db uniprot_sprot.fasta -num_threads 16 -outfmt 6 -max_target_seqs 5 > transcripts_sprot.tab`

   `blast2genomegff.py -b transcripts_sprot.tab -d uniprot_sprot.fasta -g transcripts.gtf > transcripts_sprot.genome.gff`

 #### Options are: ####